manifoldmarkets/manifold/docs/docs/faq.md

 ### What is mana (M)?

-Mana (M) is the play-money used to bet on our platform.
+Mana (M) is the play-money used to bet on Manifold Markets.
 It **cannot be converted to cash**.
 All users start with M500 for free.

-You can also spend mana to create, subsidise, and promote markets on your own questions.
+Mana can be used to create, subsidise, and promote markets on your own questions.

 In addition, you can [purchase more mana](https://manifold.markets/add-funds) or convert your mana earnings into real [charitable donations](https://manifold.markets/charity) at a rate of **M100 to $1**.

 ### How can I earn mana?

-The most obvious way is by trading well and having a market resolve in your favour.
-But, there are plenty of other ways to earn mana:
+Mana can be earned by making correct predictions, successful trades, creating popular markets, completing quests, referring friends or completing bounties.
+Mana can also be purchased for $1 = M100, the same rate that it can be redeemed for [charitable donations](https://manifold.markets/charity).

 - **Unique trader bonus**
   As the creator of a market, Manifold will give you M5 each time a unique user bets on your market.
 This bonus is capped per market at 100 unique traders.

 - **Daily betting streaks**
   There is a daily betting bonus of M10.
-For each consecutive day you bet, this is increased in increments of M5 up to a maximum of M50 per day.
+For each consecutive day you bet, this is increased in increments of M5 up to a maximum of M25 per day.
 Your betting streak can be viewed at the top right of your profile page.

 - [**Referring friends**](https://manifold.markets/referrals)
   Receive M250 for each person who signs up when you share a market or group!
 Make sure they use your link and place at least one trade after signing up.

 - [**Purchase mana**](https://manifold.markets/add-funds)

+- **Bounties**
+  Bounty markets

 ### What types of questions can I use Manifold to answer?